Understanding Hong Kong Accounting Standards

 Financial statements based on accrual accounting summarize all past transactions, and any future cash payment obligations and highlight where cash might accrue in the future.

-These statements include the provision of a balance sheet or a statement of financial position, a statement of comprehensive income/a profit and loss account, a statement of change in equity or financial capital, and the auditor’s report along with additional explanatory notes and accounting policies.
+These statements include the provision of a balance sheet or a statement of financial position, a statement of comprehensive income/a profit and loss account, a statement of change in equity or financial capital, and the auditor's report, along with additional explanatory notes and accounting policies.

-Types of Accounting Standards in Hong Kong
+Types of Accounting Standards In Hong Kong

-Hong Kong Accounting Standard 1 (HKAS 1) – Presentation of financial statements
+Hong Kong Accounting Standard 1 (HKAS 1) – Presentation of Financial Statements

 HKAS 1 outlines the requirements regarding preparing and presenting financial statements by a business entity in terms of its structure and content.